mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-supported-environments.md

 As an alternative to static password authentication, Mendix Operator can use its Kubernetes Service Account to authenticate with:

 * AWS RDS databases using IAM roles
-* Azure Database for PostgreSQL (Flexible Server) databases using workload identities
+* Azure Database for PostgreSQL (Flexible Server) databases using managed identities

 {{% alert color="info" %}}
 To use a PostgreSQL database, the Mendix Operator requires a Superuser account with root privileges and permissions to create new users and databases.